tvdboom/ATOM/docs_sources/api/plots/plot_bo.md

 <td width="80%" class="td_params">
 <p>
 <strong>models: int, str, slice, sequence or None, default=None</strong><br>
 Name of the models to plot.
-If None, all models in the trainer that used bayesian optimization are selected.
+If None, all models that used hyperparameter tuning are selected.
 </p>
 <p>
 <strong>metric: int or str, default=0</strong><br>